bluss/bluss.github.io/_posts/2018-03-11-the-crate-formerly-known-as-ordermap-tm.markdown

 the Rust standard library.
 The extra features it implements are foremost:

 - The iteration order is deterministic and independent of the hash function used
-- Limited insertion order stability.
+- Limited element order stability.
 Stable over insertion, extension, de/serialization, through `retain` and many other operations.
 - Look up elements by either their key or their numerical index
 - Sort the key-value pairs in a map or the elements in a set by arbitrary